 We created the PVC closely to the logic of the Business Model Canvas (Osterwalder, 2009), with a strong focus on creating value for the end user.
 The output of the People Value Canvas, a value proposition, is the starting point of the Business Model Canvas.
 Combining the two canvases ensures developing a foundation for effective, and economically sustainable solutions.

-The People Value Canvas toolbox consist of a printable template and a brief manual on how to fill in the canvas:
+The People Value Canvas toolbox consist of a printable template and a brief manual on how to fill in the canvas.
+You can find the documents under 'Publications' below.

 More information can be found in the following publications:

 The People Value Canvas was developed within the Express to Connect project Express to Connect project, supported by EU-JP Ambient Assisted Living.
-For questions or extra guidance, please contact Waag Society's Creative Care Lab.
+For questions or extra guidance, please contact Waag's Creative Care Lab.